 - Concordia University’s Projected Futures course where graduate students learn about different forms of scientific storytelling (including radio, podcasting and writing);

-- The annual Communicating Science (ComSciCon) series, which has now reached Canada* (ComSciConCan) too, with local affiliates in the GTA, Quebec and West* regions in 2020;
+- The annual Communicating Science (ComSciCon) series, which has now reached Canada* (ComSciConCan) too, with local affiliates in the GTA, Quebec (their Opportunities page and YouTube channel are worth a click) and West* regions in 2020;

 - Banff’s immersive, but costly, Beakerhead Science Communicator program (update: this link is no longer active, but this is now being offered as a 2.5 day-long free intensive course by the TELUS Spark science centre);

 - There are also online courses to turn to such as the Knight Center for Journalism in the Americas’ Visual Journalism course, the Pandemic University’s Writing is Your Nature live classes, and the World Federation of Science Journalist’s online course in science journalism.

 To develop as a public speaker, you can likely turn to your university’s career centre for improv and communication skills workshops, and then practice through course presentations, departmental seminars and even Three Minute Thesis competitions.